uvsmtid/common-salt-states/docs/single_host_start.md

         common:
             - this_minion_id

-    # Environment is normally named after hostname.
+    # Profile is normally named after hostname.
-    environment: this_minion_id
+    profile: this_minion_id

     # Customizer is supposed to be a personal id (account name,
     # nick name, etc.) which uniquely identifies person so